Data Exploration

 To get a measure for how well the model did across the entire test dataset, we can use any number of desired regression metrics (r-squared score, mean squared error, mean absolute error, root mean sqared error), to see how well the model does.

-It is possible for us to roll our own metrics:
+It is possible for us to compute our own metrics:

 my_mae = test_set["Error"].abs().mean()